microbuilder/certificate_chains/rfc_tfm.md

 Part of the work to be done on the TF-M secure side is in the **Generate certificate signing request (PKCS#10) on secure side** box.

+### TF-M Requirements

+- Secure functions to generate and store:
+  - New private keys
+  - Certificate signing requests based on a specific private key and meta-data
+  - Storage and retrieval of signed certificate chains on request
+- Private keys should never be accessible from the non-secure side.
+- Certificate signing requests (CSRs) can be requested based on the ID of a specific, previously generated private key held securely in ITS.
+- Binary blob certificate chains can be updated and retrieved from NS world.
+- Support should be added to verify the certificate authority (CA) signatures in the certificate chains, based on the public CA key held on the device.
+  This public CA key can also be held in ITS, but this isn't a security requirement.

 ## Key Concepts/Terms